 - All oral and poster presentations, including date and location, since the last report.

 - All scholarships applied for and/or awards won, including travel awards, since the last report.

 - A research plan for the coming year

 Our department values the time students put into this document.
 Please email your Progress Report to the Graduate Student Coordinator in addition to turning in a hard copy with your Report of Advisory Committee Form to streamline processing.

 Annual Report of Advisory Committee Form: This document is required by the Graduate School for students to remain in good standing.
-Once your committee has deemed your Progress Report satisfactory, they will sign and submit the form along with the Progress Report to our Graduate Student Coordinator, who will submit both documents to the Dean’s Office.
+Once your committee has deemed your Progress Report satisfactory (please review requirements for this report two paragraphs above this one), they will sign and submit the form along with the Progress Report to our Graduate Student Coordinator, who will submit both documents to the Dean’s Office.

 Department’s Graduate Program Assessment Form : This form, which your committee will fill out and submit to the department without your name on it, helps with the accreditation of the department’s graduate programs.

 During the Annual Committee Meeting: At the annual committee meeting, the student will: